Read this entire article before trying to reset a decoder! =============================================

 mfg id 8 - Broadway Limited (BLI) poor reliability

-Programming must be done using POM / Programming on the Main / OPS mode.
-Many BLI decoders cannot be prgramed or read back in service mode / program track mode.
+*** Programming must be done using POM / Programming on the Main / OPS mode.
+Many BLI decoders cannot be programmed or read back in service mode/program track mode.

-To use ops mode programming / POM, you must disable voice read back.
+To use ops mode programming / POM, you must disable voice readback.
 To do this, set CV62=0 to turn it off.
-A Factory Reset is setting CV 8 to a value of 8 then reboot the power.
+A Factory Reset is setting CV 8 to a value of 8 and then rebooting the power.

 mfg id 101 - Bachmann sound decoders / Soundtraxx Tsunami

-try setting cv 8 to value of 8.
+try setting cv 8 to the value of 8.

-tsunami can only program short address on program track
+a tsunami can only program short addresses on the program track

-to identify a decoder as a Tsunami - function 3 , is short whistle
+to identify a decoder as a Tsunami - function 3, is a short whistle

 mfg. id 11 - NCE